-In order to connect your device to a wired router for adding a wireless network to the existing local network, on the Device mode page, from the Connection method list, select the Wired connection value.
-Then from the Work mode list select the Access point value.
-In this mode you can change the LAN IP address, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.
+In order to connect your device to a wired router for adding a wireless network to the existing local network, on the Device mode page, from the Connection method list, select the Autonomous value.
+Then from the Work mode list, select the Access point value.
+In this mode you can change the LAN IP address, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.

-Figure 37.
+Figure 36.
 Selecting an operation mode.
 The Access point mode.

-In order to connect your device to a wireless router for extending the range of the existing wireless network, on the Device mode page, from the Connection method list, select the Wi-Fi value.
-Then from the Work mode list select the Repeater value.
-In this mode you can change the LAN IP address, connect your device to another access point, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.
+In order to connect your device to a wireless router for extending the range of the existing wireless network, on the Device mode page, from the Connection method list, select the Autonomous value.
+Then from the Work mode list, select the Repeater value.
+In this mode you can change the LAN IP address, connect your device to another access point, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.

-Figure 38.
+Figure 37.
 Selecting an operation mode.
 The Repeater mode.